Donna M. Martin, M.D., Ph.D.

 Associate Chair for Faculty Affairs

 The Associate Chair for Faculty Affairs primarily supervises, as a non-voting member, the Departmental Advisory Committee on Appointments and Promotions.
-The Chair is a member of the Faculty Mentoring Committee, which is devoted toward assuring sufficient supervision of junior faculty in the Instructional Track in terms of their progress in the laboratory.
+The Chair is a member of the Faculty Mentoring Committee, which is devoted to assuring sufficient supervision of junior faculty in the Instructional Track in terms of their progress in the laboratory.
 As needed, the Associate Chair participates in chairing faculty recruits at the Divisional level.
-The Pediatric Associate Chair for Faculty Affairs, Faye Silverstein M.D. is a Professor of Pediatric Neurology.

 Gary L. Freed, M.D., M.P.H.